March 20, 2025

 Winona's Altaria

 Altaria represents the growing independence and ambition of women.
-As a Dragon-type, Altaria stands out as a rare and prestigious Pokémon, symbolizing women who broke societal expectations and achieved prominence.
-Altaria represents the empowered woman: graceful, ambitious, and unafraid to assert herself while still maintaining a composed and elegant exterior.
+As a Dragon-type, Altaria stands out as rare and prestigious, just like women who broke through societal expectations and achieved so much.
+Altaria represents the empowered woman that is graceful, ambitious, and unafraid to take charge while still keeping that composed and elegant demeanor.

 Winona embodies the woman striving for excellence while managing these societal expectations.
 She represents the delicate balance between tradition and ambition, similar to Erika in Pokemon RBY, much like women who maintained grace while proving their capabilities.
 Her role echoes the evolving identity of women transitioning from rigid expectations to a more independent and assertive self.